 After 14 ± 2 days of in vitro expansion, Magicell-NK consists of cells having a phenotype of CD3-CD56+ NK cells for more than 95%, which are considered as the high-purity NK cells.
 The overall cell survival rate is greater than 98%.

-In addition to conducting the “Regulations Governing the Application or Use of Specific Medical Techniques or Examinations, or Medical Devices” (hereinafter referred to as the “Regulations of Special Medical Techniques”) issued by Ministry of Health and Welfare (MOHW), Medigen is also conducting the phase I clinical trial of Magicell-NK (CT-NK-11), and it’s under subjects recruiting.
-The trial title is “A Dose-Escalating Phase I Study to Determine the Safety, and Maximum Tolerated Dose/ Maximum Feasible Dose of Autologous ex vivo Expanded and Activated NK cell, Magicell-NK, Infusion for Colon Cancer post Resection”.
+A phase I trial (CT-NK-11), “A Dose-Escalating Phase I Study to Determine the Safety, and Maximum Tolerated Dose/ Maximum Feasible Dose of Autologous ex vivo Expanded and Activated NK cell, Magicell-NK, Infusion for Colon Cancer post Resection”.
 The aim of this trial is to investigate the efficacy and safety of Magicell-NK as adjuvant therapy in patients with colon cancer post resection.
+[ClinicalTrials. gov Identifier: NCT05394714]